OxfordSemantic/AdvancedWorkshop/2_4-NamedGraphs/2_4-NamedGraphs.md

 Using a variable graph will **not** include the default graph as data stored there are triples, not quads.

-Setting the [default-graph-name](https://docs.oxfordsemantic.tech/data-stores.html#default-graph-name-parameter) on data store creation changes this behaviour.
+Setting the [default-graph-name](https://docs.oxfordsemantic.tech/data-stores.html#default-graph-name-parameter) parameter on data store creation changes this behaviour.

 ## Named Graphs syntax